 2017 Acrylic Paint on Canvas 24 x 30” 60 x 76 cm

 When I was studying art at University we went on a field trip to New York, to look at classic and contemporary art from around the world.
-I was blown away by “The Polish Rider” created by the Dutch master artist Rembrandt in 1655.
-I was recently approached to join a group of Northern Ontario artist for an exhibition idea called “Portraits North of 17”.
-One of the tasks we were given was to create a contemporary homage to a Rembrandt painting.
-I was very excited to work with this painting, doing my best to capture the critical elements of ‘The Polish Rider,” but at the same time continuously reminding myself that this was not meant to be a copy.
-I have done my best to pay homage to the original, and at the same time create an artwork that was uniquely my own.
+During the tour of the art galleries, I was blown away by three paintings in particular.
+‘The Polish Rider’ a nobleman on white horse art, created by the Dutch master, Rembrandt van Rijn in 1655, ‘Stables’ an abstract horse painting, created by Franz Marc in 1913-14, and ‘Sleeping Peasants’, an atypical painting by Pablo Picasso, created in 1919.Years later I was approached by a group of Northern Ontario artist, and asked to join them for a traveling group art exhibition called “Portraits North of 17”.
+I was delighted to discover that one of the tasks we had to complete, was to create a contemporary hommage to a Rembrandt portrait painting.
+I was super excited to work with this painting that had remained in my memory, many years after my original encounter.
+I did my best to capture the essence of ‘The Polish Rider,” but at the same time I was continuously reminding myself that this was not meant to be a copy, I had to take it in my own direction.
+I have done my best to pay hommage to the original, but also to create an artwork that was uniquely my own.

 This Painting was on tour with a group exhibition called ‘Portraits North of 17’, from 2018 – 2020

 2019 Retro Show: Online Exhibition FCA, National, Canada 2019